Important Safety Information

 - Myalept should not be used to treat people with HIV-related lipodystrophy or people with metabolic disease, including diabetes mellitus and hypertriglyceridemia, without signs or symptoms of congenital or acquired generalized lipodystrophy.

-Please see the Medication Guide, Instructions for Use and full Prescribing Information including Box Warning.
+Please see the Medication Guide and full Prescribing Information including Box Warning.

 Photographs on this website feature people with GL and their caregivers.